Threat Assessment for Mass Violence and Active-Shooter Incidents

 Last updated:

-Mass-casualty violence, particularly planned attacks by lone actors or small cells, presents a distinct challenge for forensic psychology.
-Unlike the patient presenting in a forensic psychiatric clinic or the offender appearing before a parole board, the person on a pathway to planned mass violence is rarely known to the mental health system at the point when intervention would be most effective.
+Mass-casualty violence by lone actors or small cells presents a distinct challenge for forensic psychology.
+The person on a pathway to planned mass violence is rarely known to the mental health system at the point when intervention would be most effective.
 They are more often known to schools, workplaces, neighbours, online communities, or law enforcement.
-The psychologist's role shifts from individual assessment to systematic threat assessment: the structured identification and evaluation of behavioural warning signs that research shows precede targeted attacks.
+The psychologist's role shifts from individual assessment to systematic threat assessment: the structured identification of behavioural warning signs that research shows precede targeted attacks.

 The pathway-to-violence model, developed primarily by Calhoun and Weston in their 2003 book Contemporary Threat Management and elaborated by the FBI Behavioral Threat Assessment Unit (BTAU, now the Behavioral Threat Assessment Center, BTAC), describes the typical behavioural progression of a person moving toward a planned targeted attack.
 The model is not a checklist of static characteristics; it is a sequential map of the behaviours that research shows typically precede attacks, allowing intervention at any stage before the final one.